polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. In the Azure Portal, navigate to the blade of the virtual virtual machine **az12001b-cl-vm0**, which you provisioned in the first exercise of this lab.

 1. From the **az12001b-cl-vm0** blade, connect to the virtual machine guest operating system by using Remote Desktop.
-When prompted to authenticate, provide the credentials of the administrative user account you specified when deploying the Bicep template in the first exercise of this lab:
+When prompted to authenticate, provide the credentials of the administrative user account you specified when deploying the Bicep template in the first exercise of this lab.

 1. Within the RDP session to az12001b-cl-vm0, in Server Manager, navigate to the **File and Storage Services** -> **Servers** node.